 Tier 4 cities: Kunming, Guiyang, Nanchang, Lanzhou, Yinchuan, Nanning, Xining, Changchun, Hohhot, Baoding, Ningbo, Datong, Xiamen, Weihai, Shantou Lhasa, and Haikou, etc.

 While the quality of medical facilities in China varies, they all practice “Western medicine” and can prescribe either Western or Chinese medication.
-In general, there are three different types of clinics: (1) Western style hospitals & clinics (2) regular clinics in local hospital, (3) VIP clinics in local hospitals.
+In general, there are three different types of clinics: (1) Western-style hospitals & clinics (2) regular clinics in local hospitals, (3) VIP clinics in local hospitals.
 Treatment in these facilities doesn’t vary that much, but waiting times, quality of the facilities, and cost do.
 Check your coverage with your insurance provider, as costly trips to VIP clinics might not be reimbursed.

 Finally, the cost of treatment (even in VIP facilities) is still much lower than in Western countries.
-For most problems you can go to your local clinic/hospital (even in smaller cities) if you bring a translator, but for rarer, more serious injuries that require expensive modern equipment you may need treatment at a specific hospital.
+For most problems, you can go to your local clinic/hospital (even in smaller cities) if you bring a translator, but for rarer, more serious injuries that require expensive modern equipment, you may need treatment at a specific hospital.
 Then again, this is true in all countries as it’s simply too expensive for all hospitals to have expensive equipment like CT scanners.

 Prescription Medication: pharmacies can be found on nearly every street corner and sell almost all of the common Western OTC (over-the-counter) drugs.
 To avoid any language problems, write down the medical name of the medicine, rather than the brand name (i.e. Ibuprofen instead of Advil).